jfrog/charts/stable/distribution/README.md

  ```

  This will, in turn:
--* Create a configMap with the files you specified above
--* Create a volume pointing to the configMap with the name `distribution-configmaps`
-+* Create a configMap with the files you specified above
+* Create a configMap with the files you specified above
-+* Create a volume pointing to the configMap with the name `distribution-configmaps`
+* Create a volume pointing to the configMap with the name `distribution-configmaps`
 * Mount said configMap onto `/tmp` using a `customVolumeMounts`
 * Using preStartCommand copy the `ca.crt` file to xray trusted keys folder `/etc/security/keys/trusted/ca.crt`
 * `router.tlsEnabled` is set to true to add HTTPS scheme in liveness and readiness probes.

 ## Custom init containers